 1554: Sir Thomas Wyatt; leader of a failed protestant rebellion to replace Queen Mary I with her younger half-sister; Elisabeth.
 (Elisabeth was cleared of complicity after interrogation in the Tower of London)

 1554: Lord Guildford Dudley; the unlucky young man who married Lady Jane Grey and for a brief period (nine days) became the Queen’s Consort following the death of King Edward VI.
 Soon after the hastily arranged coronation of Lady Jane Grey at the Tower of London, the ‘people’ called for the rightful Princess Mary (daughter of King Henry VIII and Catherine of Aragon) to rise.
 The peoples choice, Mary, was pronounced the rightful sovereign by Parliament.
-(After the early death of the boy King Edward VI his protector (John Dudley, Duke of Northumberland) promoted the protestant Jane Grey (a great-granddaughter of King Henry VIII) to be Queen with his son, Guildford, her Consort.
+(After the early death of the boy King Edward VI his protector (John Dudley, Duke of Northumberland) promoted the protestant Jane Grey (a great-granddaughter of King Henry VII) to be Queen with his son, Guildford, her Consort.
 Jane’s father (Henry Grey, Duke of Suffolk) supported the idea).
 Queen Mary I was forced (by her catholic advisors) to execute Guildford Dudley and Lady Jane Grey (inside the Tower) in order to remove the threat of a protestant uprising.
 Both John Dudley (d1553) and Henry Grey (d1554) also got the chop.

 1572: Thomas Howard, 4th Duke of Norfolk; during the reign of Queen Elizabeth I, Howard was found guilty of participating in the Ridolfi plot (with King Philip II of Spain) to place Mary Queen of Scots on the English throne and restore Catholicism in England.
 The plot was revealed to the Queen’s minister Lord Burghley and after a trial, Norfolk was executed for treason